And do not kill yourselves. Indeed, Allah is to you ever Merciful. (4:29)

 Myth: You have to be mentally ill to think about suicide.

 Fact: Most people have thought of suicide from time to time and not all people who die by suicide have mental health problems at the time of death.
-However, many people who kill themselves do suffer with their mental health, typically to a serious degree.
+However, many people who kill themselves do suffer from their mental health, typically to a serious degree.
 Sometimes it’s known about before the person’s death and sometimes not.

 Myth: People who talk about suicide aren’t serious and won’t go through with it.